ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0009-making-event-sourcing-a-first-class-citizen/index.md

 deserialization of an object tree then would become trivial.
 Similar for change tracking, which would be comparing two JSON documents.

-Serializing/deserializing F# domain types poses a few problems, though.
+Serializing/deserializing F# domain types (as part events) poses a few problems, though.
 When most every field on domain types is a value object, the JSON becomes bloated.
-Writing manual serialization/deserialization code becomes tedious, and possibly using UMX for value objects would solve this issue.
+Writing manual serialization/deserialization code becomes tedious, so possibly using UMX for value objects would solve this issue (EF solves it through owned properties in configuration files).

 ## Decision